codykonior/Jojoba/README.md

 		Error
 		PoshRSJob

-	It's also recommended that you use CimSession and DbData modules as these are more reliable when run concurrently (compared to WMI and Invoke-Sqlcmd).
+	It's also recommended that you use the Cim and DbData modules as these are more reliable when run concurrently (compared to WMI and Invoke-Sqlcmd).

 ## EXAMPLE #1